ROVI-org/battery-data-toolkit/docs/user-guide/schemas/column-schema.rst

 Defining a New Column Schema
 ----------------------------

-Document a new type of data by either creating a subclass of :class:`~batdata.schemas.column.ColumnSchema` or adding individual columns to an existing schema.
+Document a new type of data by either creating a subclass of :class:`~battdat.schemas.column.ColumnSchema` or adding individual columns to an existing schema.

 .. code-block:: python

-    from batdata.schemas.column import RawData, ColumnInfo
+    from battdat.schemas.column import RawData, ColumnInfo

     schema = RawData()  # Schema for sensor measurements of cell schema.extra_columns['room_temp'] = ColumnInfo(